-Stephen Sondheim and John Weidman (authors of ASSASSINS)
+Stephen Sondheim and John Weidman (authors of ASSASSINS) mix elements of

-Kabuki theatre with the conventions of the Broadway musical, PACIFIC OVERTURES is considered by many to be the artistic pinnacle of the legendary Sondheim/Prince
+and surprisingly humorous theatrical experience.
+Considered by many to be the artistic pinnacle of the legendary Sondheim/Prince

 boundaries of musical theatre farther than ever before.
-Every musical

 Its epic scope, ethnic cast and subject matter, and sheer ambition make PACIFIC OVERTURES a unique and worthwhile effort for any theatre – large or small – looking for a challenge.